-How to get rid of unwanted Christmas presents - Pocket-lint
+How to get rid of unwanted Christmas presents

 Whether it's a pair of novelty socks, a smoothie maker or a Mamma Mia Blu-ray, you'd rather have the cash.
 It may sound rather Scrooge-like and far be it from us to put a dampener on the festive spirit but in these troubled times we could all use a little extra wonga.
 Besides, isn't it better that someone should get some use out of our presents rather than them sitting on a shelf gathering dust?
 We think so.

-It's with this in mind that we've put together a list of the top places you can sell your unwanted gifts and raise some all important money in the process.
+It's with this in mind that we've put together a list of the top places you can sell your unwanted gifts and raise some all-important money in the process.
 Bah, Humbug!

 eBay

 eBay shouldn't really need much of an introduction.
-The online auction site is used the world over and is the perfect place for getting rid of unwanted pressies.
+The online auction site is used all over the world and is the perfect place for getting rid of unwanted pressies.

 All you need to do to set up a listing is to follow the very simple steps eBay provides.
 You can add some photos (you can add 12 for free) along with a description - we imagine "unwanted gift" will be the most used phrase post-Christmas, then select a 'reserve' or minimum price that you want your item to sell for.
 You can wait to see how the auction pans out or offer a 'Buy it Now' option for impatient bargain hunters.
-In some instance using a smartphone you can simply scan the item barcode and eBay will fill in all the details for you.
+In some instances using a smartphone you can simply scan the item barcode and eBay will fill in all the details for you.

 If you're a new user, then make sure you come up with a suitably covert user ID otherwise your money-making schemes could come crashing down around your ears if a loved one sees the carefully selected present that they bought for you turning up on eBay.
 You have been warned.